-Based on these conclusions, Memoria Activa and its allies recurred again to the scenario provided by the IACHR in order to pursue a proactive strategy.
+Based on these conclusions, Memoria Activa and its allies recurred again to the scenario provided by the IACHR to pursue a proactive strategy.
 Profiting from the political opportunity that was offered by the moderate sympathy of the new government, we decided to try a friendly settlement mechanism.
-Within the procedures of the IACHR, the friendly settlements offer several perks: they hold a relatively high compliance rate, they imply less costs for the victims and their representatives, and they also keep open the opportunity to restart an adversarial procedure as long as the IACHR does not publish a Friendly Settlement Report.
+Within the procedures of the IACHR, the friendly settlements offer several perks: They hold a relatively high compliance rate, imply less costs for the victims and their representatives, and also keep open the opportunity to restart an adversarial procedure as long as the IACHR does not publish a Friendly Settlement Report.
 There was a reasonable expectation that a friendly settlement could work to amend the investigation, restore the trust in the state and repair the victims.

-In this sense, a friendly settlement agreement was signed before the IACHR by the victims and the State representatives on March 4th, 2005.
+In this sense, the victims and the State representatives signed a friendly settlement agreement before the IACHR on March 4, 2005.
 This agreement included the State recognition of international responsibility.
-This meant that the new government of Argentina acknowledged that

-&lt;sup>20 Report of Dean Claudio Grossman, International Observer of the Inter-American Commission on Human Rights to the AMIA Trial, February 22, 2005, available at: https://www2.jus.gov.ar/Amia/grossman.htm their predecessor had failed to prevent the attack and had concealed evidence.
-In legal terms, this implied a recognition of a violation to the right to life, personal integrity, judicial protection and due process of the victims.
+The settlement agreement meant that the new government of Argentina acknowledged that their predecessor had failed to prevent the attack and had concealed evidence.
+In legal terms, this implied recognition of a violation to the right to life, personal integrity, judicial protection and due process of the victims.